StarpTech/next-localization/README.md

 Depending on your application `next-localization` might not be sufficient to internationalize your application.
 You still need to consider:

--   Detect user language on server.
--   Localize your app links `<Link />` based on the user language.
 -   Format [times](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat) and [numbers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat).
--   Declare html `lang` attributes for SEO and a11y.

 With some effort those points are very easy to solve and you can still base on a very lightweight localization strategy.